Definition of Narrative Essay

 Difference Between a Narrative Essay and a Short Story

-A narrative essay has a specific format, specific aspect to discover, and a specific motif.
+A narrative essay has a specific format, specific aspects to discover, and a specific motif.
 It revolves around that motif set by the writer prior to writing the essay.
 A short story, however, is different from a narrative essay in that it does not revolve around a pre-set motif, and that it does not have a specific format.
 Also, a short story always leaves readers at a critical juncture with the desire to discover more.
 In contrast, a narrative essay ends when the readers are fully satisfied.
-They do not wish to read any more or do not want to discover anymore.
+They do not wish to read anymore or do not want to discover anymore.

 Elements of a Narrative Essay

 Characters are an important part of a narrative essay.
 Even if the essay is autobiographical in nature, the person writing the essay is a character involving some other characters who act, behave, and do like all other characters presented in stories and novels.

 A narrative essay revolves around a theme or a motif.
 This theme or motif is presented in its thesis statement, which breaks it down into three distinct pieces of evidence.
 These three distinct pieces of evidence are then further elaborated through characters in body paragraphs.